The Willowtown Association is governed by a 13-member Board of Directors, elected each Annual Meeting to serve during the next calendar year.

-Martin moved to Willow Place in 2013.
+Martin Hale: Martin moved to Willow Place in 2013.
 Martin is the Founder and CEO of Hale Capital Partners, a private equity firm.
 He is the CEO of the non-profit People for Green Space Foundation.
 The Foundation won a Temporary Restraining Order in New York Supreme Court against development on Pier 6 in Brooklyn Bridge Park.

-Lenore has worked as a legal assistant for a Manhattan law firm for over 40 years.
+Lenore Mitchell: Lenore, now retired, worked as a legal assistant for a Manhattan law firm for over 40 years.
 Born in Brooklyn, she has been a Willowtown resident residing in the Riverside Apartments since 1980.
-Presently she chairs the Riverside Tenants Association and previously was its recording secretary.
+Presently she chairs the Riverside Tenants Association and previously was its recording secretary and building captain.
 She is the board’s Riverside liaison.

-Andrew is a retired computer consultant, programmer who has lived at 37 Joralemon Street for the past 32 years.
-He is the former treasurer and board member of The Willowtown Association, a current board member of the A. T. White Community Center, an avid bike rider, the oldest Willowtown resident who uses a bike as a usual means of transportation.
+Andrew Reynolds: Andrew is a retired computer consultant, programmer who has lived at 37 Joralemon Street for the past 32 years.
+Former treasurer and board member of The Willowtown Association.
+Current board member of A. T. White Community Center.
+Avid bike rider, oldest Willowtown resident who uses a bike as a usual means of transportation.
 Studies flute with Petr Kotik of the SEM based in AT White Center.

-Ken is a residential real estate agent, concentrating in lower Manhattan and brownstone Brooklyn.
+Kenneth Shusterman: Ken is a residential real estate agent, concentrating in lower Manhattan and brownstone Brooklyn.
 He has been a Heights and Joralemon Street resident since 1976.
 Ken has always had an interest in Willowtown and is happy to have the opportunity to be a board member of the WTA.
 He is particularly interested in issues regarding traffic, parking and safety in Willowtown.

-Jeffrey is a Manhattan restaurateur and a Willowtown resident since 2002.
+Jeffrey Streem: Jeffrey is a Manhattan restaurateur and a Willowtown resident since 2002.
 Over the years his dedication to our historic community has seen him campaign for the preservation of Belgium block Joralemon Street and reinvigorate the association’s annual spring fair.